 Without these items you’d not be able to run your business.
 Property insurance can protect you against losses due to accidental damage or theft of those items.
 It comes in two different forms – tools and equipment insurance and business contents insurance.
 Tools and equipment insurance specifically covers the tools and equipment you use for your work.
 Business contents insurance protects any property you use to carry out the business operations of your work, including telephones and computers.

 Overall, it’s important to ensure you have all of these areas covered by your self-employed cleaner’s insurance policy.
 The only exception to this is motor insurance, which you’ll typically have insured under a different policy altogether.
-Visit our Cleaner’s Insurance page to get a quote now.
+Visit our Self employed domestic cleaner insurance to get a quote now.